All Products

 2. On the Instances page, click the ID of the CEN instance that you created.

-3. On the Basic Information > Transit Router tab, find the transit router in the China (Chengdu) region and click Create Connection in the Actions column.
+3. On the Basic Settings > Transit Router tab, find the Transit Router instance in the China (Chengdu) region, and click Create Connection in the Operations column.

-4. On the Connection with Peer Network Instance page, set the parameters and click OK.
+4. On the Connection with Peer Network Instance page, configure the following parameters to connect VPC1 to the Transit Router in the China (Chengdu) region, and then click OK.

 Parameter